 Housing benefit- whether this is paid to your landlord directly or paid directly to the household

-Other benefits (e.g PIP/ESA/Income support/Carers Allowance) – please specify.
+Other benefits (e.g. PIP/ESA/Income support/Carers Allowance) – please specify.

 What will happen once I have applied?

 We will aim to process your application within 28 days, and you may be contacted during this time to discuss your needs.
 You will be notified in writing about the outcome of your application.